MRC-CLIMB/docs/docs/notebook-servers/using-rstudio.md

 Now all of the features from `ggplot2` will be available to you.

-All plots are highly customisable, you just need to know the right functions and layering them !
+All plots are highly customisable, you just need to know the right functions and layering them.

 <!-- prettier-ignore -->
 !!! tip